-The total number of key bits $K^s$ required to implement a given solution $s$ is:
+The number of key bits $K^s$ required to lock a solution $s$ is:

-where $N^C$, $N^O$ and $N^B$ is the total number of available obfuscation points for constants, operations and branches, respectively. $b_c$, $b_o$ and $b_b$ have value {\tt 1} when the corresponding value in the solution is different than {\tt 0} (i.e., the corresponding logic locking technique must be applied). $B_c$ is the number of key bits pre-assigned to obfuscate constant $c$.
+where $N^C$, $N^O$, and $N^B$ is the total number of locking points for constants, operations and branches, respectively. $b_c$, $b_o$, and $b_b$ have value {\tt 1} when the value in the solution is different than {\tt 0} (i.e., the corresponding locking technique must be applied). $B_c$ is the key bits pre-assigned to lock the constant $c$.
 This work considers $B_c = 32$ for all constants.
-The designer can easily integrate additional constraints.
-Functions can be excluded from logic locking and the relative obfuscation points are not generated.
-So, they are excluded from the analysis.
-On the other hand, we can force obfuscation of specific parts of an algorithm, and explore how to spend the remaining key bits.
-In this case, the {\em analysis} phase does not add value {\tt 0} to the list of values for the corresponding obfuscation points, forcing them to have a value always different than zero.
-In all cases, a solution $s$ is always valid since the obfuscation techniques are orthogonal to each other, but it is {\em feasible} (i.e., it can be implemented in the target system) if and only if there are enough key bits in the locking key (i.e., $K^s \leq K$).
+The designer can integrate additional constraints.
+Functions can be excluded from locking and from analysis.
+We can also force locking of specific parts, and explore how to spend the key bits.
+In this case, the {\em analysis} phase does not add value {\tt 0} to the list of values for the corresponding locking points, forcing them to have a value always different than zero.
+A solution $s$ is always valid since the locking techniques are orthogonal to each other, but it is {\em feasible} (i.e., it can be implemented in the target system) if and only if there are enough key bits in the key (i.e., $K^s \leq K$).